We offer alternative tours to locals and tourists.

 Invisible Cities is a social enterprise.
 We don’t believe in labels or stereotypes.
 We want to show that everyone has great potential, a fact reflected in our tour guides.

 We train people affected by homelessness to become walking tour guides of their own city and offer these alternative tours to tourists and locals.

 Our training focuses on confidence building, public speaking and customer service.
 We partner with professional tour guides to build bespoke tours and practice our routes.

-And this brings our guide for things to do in York to a close.
-We hope this guide has inspired you to make the most of this wonderful city.
-Remember to have a browse of our own Walking Tours in York before you go, and if you have any comments or suggestions for us, please do not hesitate to contact us.17 September 2020
+Here ends our beginner’s guide to magnificent York.
+We hope this guide has inspired you to make the trip to this beautiful Yorkshire city.
+If you have any comments or suggestions for us, please do not hesitate to contact us, we’d love to hear from you.05 November 2020